Last updated: April 28, 2026

 Stanford House

-Audio Description, Historical/Interpretive Information/Exhibits, Information - Maps Available, Information Kiosk/Bulletin Board, Picnic Table, Wheelchair Accessible
+Audio Description, Historical/Interpretive Information/Exhibits, Picnic Table, Wheelchair Accessible

 James Stanford – one of the original settlers of the Western Reserve and surveyor for the Connecticut Land Company – claimed this land in 1806.
 Legend tells us that he suggested the name of Boston when the village decided to incorporate.
 Sadly, he didn’t live to see Boston become a bustling canal town.

-His oldest son, George, no doubt profited from the canal.
+His oldest son, George C. Stanford, no doubt profited from the Ohio & Erie Canal Canal.
 He built this Greek Revival house in 1843 and expanded the family farm to 283 acres by 1853.
-Over time, the family had sheep, dairy cattle, orchards, timber, and grain.
+Over time, the family had sheep, dairy cattle, orchards, and grain.
 Besides farming, George and his son ran a lumber business on the property.
+They were both also active in local politics, serving many positions in public office, including Justice of the Peace.
+After his father's death in 1883, George C. Stanford inherited the farm and continued to raise wheat, cattle, and sheep.

 Today, the Conservancy for Cuyahoga Valley National Park offers overnight accommodations for individuals and groups in a restored Stanford House.
 The building’s interior reflects its historic character while also featuring furnishings crafted locally from sustainable and reclaimed materials.
 The house is normally closed to the public, except for lodging and for special programs.

 The grounds of Stanford House have picnic tables for outdoor gatherings.
 Across Stanford Road from the house, the Stanford Connector leads to the Ohio & Erie Canal Towpath Trail.
 A 0.4-mile trail heads around the pond and to Hines Hill Conference Center.
-The 1.5-mile Stanford Trail starts behind the barn and leads to Brandywine Falls.
+To hike the Stanford Trail, start at the Stanford Trailhead at the end of Stanford Road.
+From here, the 1.5-mile trail continues behind the barn and leads to Brandywine Falls.